javanhut/IvaldiVCS/docs/timeline-branching.md

 When creating a new timeline (branch), Ivaldi:

 1. **Reads Parent State**: Retrieves the parent timeline's HEAD commit
-2. **Creates New Commit**: Builds a commit object that references the parent's tree
+2. **Inherits Parent Commit**: The new timeline points to the same commit as its parent
-3. **Copies File References**: All files from parent are referenced (copy-on-write semantics)
+3. **Shares File References**: All committed files from parent are referenced (copy-on-write semantics)
-4. **Stores in MMR**: Appends the new commit to the persistent MMR history
+4. **Clean Workspace**: Only committed files are materialized, untracked files are NOT carried over
-5. **Materializes Workspace**: Extracts all files to the working directory
+5. **Isolated Development**: Each timeline maintains its own workspace state independently

 ## Usage